apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

     gives us the type of the set expression.

 This approach manages to automatically compute types of many TLA+ expressions.
-However, there a few problematic cases that require type annotations:
+However, there are a few problematic cases that require type annotations:

  1. An empty set ``{}`` gets assigned the type ``Set[Unknown]``.
 When it is later combined with a more precise type, e.g., as in ``{} \union {1}``, the type finder